hx394/SLAM_initialization/README.md

 ### The paper describing the original approach:
 [Károly Harsányi, Attila Kiss, Tamás Szirányi, András Majdik: MASAT: A fast and robust algorithm for pose-graph initialization](https://www.sciencedirect.com/science/article/pii/S0167865519303241)

-### The improvement made by NEU students:
+### The modifications made by NEU students:
-Please see the upcoming report in the git repo.
+Please see the report in the git repo.

+### About experiment codes
 To run the files in "experiment codes" folder, make sure you have the correct path and set "is3D" parameter to a correct boolean.